1vasari/nathan-mccallum.com/books.md

 - Dominic Streatfield, A History of the World Since 9/11
 - Fleur Beale, Slide the Corner
 - Floyd McClung Jr., The Father Heart of God
-- Gary Gibson, Seatling Light
+- Gary Gibson, Stealing Light
 - George Orwell, Nineteen Eighty Four
 - Harper Lee, To Kill a Mockingbird
 - Hugh Howey, Dust